 Breaking News: Vietnam’s Prime Minister issues directive to ban all wildlife trade in reaction to COVID-19!
 Vietnam has banned the import of wild animals and their parts and banned the sale of wild animals and their parts within the country.
-As one of the biggest consumers of wild animals this is a major step in not only stopping the next pandemic but also protecting wild animals from being poached from the wild or cruelly bred on farms to meet demands for human consumption.
+As one of the biggest consumers of wild animals, this is a major step in not only stopping the next pandemic but also protecting wild animals from being poached from the wild or cruelly bred on farms to meet demands for human consumption.

-Moreover, in an unprecedented step, Vietnam has vowed to act against the online sale of wild animals which is an increasing trend in the region.
+Moreover, in an unprecedented step, Vietnam has vowed to act against the online sale of wild animals, which is an increasing trend in the region.

-FOUR PAWS hope that this decision is followed by effective enforcement and we will see Vietnam leading the fight against illegal wildlife trade and protecting wild animals from poaching and cruel captive breeding.
+FOUR PAWS hopes that this decision is followed by effective enforcement and we will see Vietnam leading the fight against illegal wildlife trade and protecting wild animals from poaching and cruel captive breeding.
 We hope this example will provide the impetus for other countries to also act and protect wild animals and stop the next pandemic!